New Parent Info

 After the game the teams who were using the field are responsible for filling in the pitchers mound and the batters box.

 NO HITTING PRACTICE INTO ANY FENCE.
 No balls should be thrown or hit into any of the fences.
 It costs money to replacing fencing and is not easy.
+We have about $25,000 in fencing around each field and it cannot be replaced in sections.

 Stay off the trees.
 We planted a lot of trees down at the park trying to make shade for the crowds.
 We have lost trees from kids breaking limbs off.